Trip To Japan

 Where to Try Tenmusu:

 • Senju: Located in the Osu Shopping District, this small shop serves some of the best Tenmusu in the city.
-Their rice balls are freshly made and perfect for a quick bite while shopping.
+Their freshly made rice balls are perfect for a quick shopping bite.

 • Tsubaki: This shop offers a variety of rice balls, but their Tenmusu is a standout.
 The tempura is crispy, and the rice is seasoned just right.